-It was a rough week trying to get our toddler to sleep through the night once I quit nursing.
+It’s been a rough week trying to get our toddler to sleep through the night without nursing.
 After hours of research I stumbled across an article published by Dr. Sears, one of my favorite attachment parenting advocates and doctors.

 According to Dr. Sears, giving your child a nighttime snack 45 minutes to one hour before bedtime, can maximize sleep inducing effects.
 Duh, why didn’t I think of that?

 We usually have dinner around 6:30pm and by the time bedtime rolls around it’s 8:30pm and that’s a good two hours for him to digest his dinner.
 I’m sure my child would easily take a snack right before we crawl into bed.